-The upper left panel of Fig. 8 shows $A(k{\parallel}, \omega)$ measured in the vicinity of $\tilde{\Gamma}$ using a photon energy of 21.2 eV.
-At very small angles, the $4f{7/2}$ -band (fb_1) with peak width less than 35 meV hybridizes weakly with the Rh 4dband leading to a dispersion of ≈ 10 meV.
+The upper left panel in Fig. 8 shows $A(k{\parallel}, \omega)$ measured in the vicinity of $\overline{\Gamma}$ using a photon energy of 21.2 eV.
+At very small angles, the $4f{7/2}$ band (fb_1) with peak width less than 35 meV hybridizes weakly with the Rh 4d band leading to a dispersion of ≈ 10 meV.
 A gap between the peaks of the two bands of approximately 80 meV is observed.
-For $\omega \geq -20$ meV, $A(k{\parallel}, \omega)$ rises again towards lower binding energies indicating a double peak structure.
-In analogy to the spectra for $LuRh_2Si_2$, we observe a similar double peak structure between two dispersing Rh-bands, but now they are separated by an Yb-f band.
+For $\omega \ge$ $-20 \text{ meV}, A(k{\parallel}, \omega)$ rises again toward lower binding energies indicating a double peak structure.
+In analogy to the spectra for LuRh2Si2, we observe a similar double peak structure between two dispersing Rh bands, but now they are separated by an Yb f band.
 Nearly no dispersion is observed for the peak below 20 meV binding energy.
-We note here, that this feature near E_F does not follow the dispersion behavior of the f-band, but it is rather limited to a small region around Γ .
-Furthermore, as we change the photon energy between 17 eV and 31 eV, the intensity at E_F remains almost unchanged (not shown here), characteristic for a band with minimal dispersion in the k_z -direction.
-Hence, this lowest energy peak at Γ cannot be considered as a candidate for the Kondo resonance as it has a correspondent component in $LuRh_2Si_2$.
+We note here that this feature near E_F does not follow the dispersion behavior of the f band, but it is rather limited to a small region around $\tilde{\Gamma}$.
+Furthermore, as we change the photon energy between 17 and 31 eV, the intensity at E_F remains almost unchanged (not shown here), characteristic for a band with minimal dispersion in the k{z} direction.
+Hence, this lowest-energy peak at Γ cannot be considered as a candidate for the Kondo resonance as it has a corresponding component in LuRh2Si2.

-Panels (C) and (D) of Fig. 8 show a photoemission spectrum along the yellow line in Fig. 9.
-The top-right panel shows the raw data, the bottom right is the corresponding EDC data.
-The red circles are obtained by fitting a single Lorentzian and a constant background to the EDC curves and the blue thick line sets the Fermi level.
-A steep band (band (P_2) in Fig. 7) with strong Rh-d character hybridizes with the flat Yb f-band.
+Panels (C) and (D) in Fig. 8 show a photoemission spectrum along the yellow line in Fig. 9.
+The top-right panel shows the raw data; the bottom right is the corresponding EDC data.
+The filled circles are obtained by fitting a single Lorentzian and a constant background to the EDC curves and the vertical thick line sets the Fermi level.
+A steep band [band (P_2) in Fig. 7] with strong Rh d character hybridizes with the flat Yb f band.
 This induces an opening of a band gap of the order of 30-40 meV.
-We note that this gap is too small to incorporate significant f-spectral weight into the FS.
+We note that this gap is too small to incorporate significant f spectral weight into the FS.

-C. The 4f-excitation spectrum
+C. 4f-excitation spectrum

-Now we now come back to the 4f states.
-As in [22], there is complex 4f spectral weight for binding energies above 4 eV, consistent with the LDA+U+SOC calculation in Fig. 2.
-Unlike band theory, we observe two 4fderived bulk features between E_F and -1.3 eV, arising from many body interactions.
-They are usually related to $4f{7/2}$ - and $4f{5/2}$ -excitations and denoted as the Kondo resonance and its spin-orbit side band.[24, 25] The additional splitting due to an anisotropic Coulomb interaction that would lead to distinct energies of different l = 3 hole orbitals is not observed.
+Now, we now come back to the 4f states.
+As in Ref.
+22, there is a complex 4f spectral weight for binding energies above 4 eV, consistent with the LDA+U+SOC calculation in Fig. 2.
+Unlike band theory, we observe two 4f-derived bulk features between E_F and -1.3 eV arising from manybody interactions.
+They are usually related to $4f{7/2}$ and $4f{5/2}$ excitations and denoted as the Kondo resonance and its spinorbit side band.^{24,25} The additional splitting due to an anisotropic Coulomb interaction that would lead to distinct energies of different l=3 hole orbitals is not observed.